nus-cs2103-AY2425S1/ip/README.md

 added: [D][] return book (by 30 sep 2024 6:00pm)
 You have [size of list] tasks in the list
 ```
+the format of the date and time is YYYY-MM-DD HHMM no - in between time
 #### Adding Events
 Events are tasks that are from 1 time to another time.
 So another additional time constraint is added with /from ... /to
 Example: